apcamargo/ictv-mmseqs2-protein-database/README.md

     > ictv.names.txt
 ```

 Use `taxonkit create-taxdump` to create a custom taxdump for ICTV.
-Next, execute the `fix_taxdump.py` script, which will change the taxids to make them compatible with MMSeqs2:
+Next, execute the `fix_taxdump.py` script, which will make the taxids sequential to make them compatible with MMSeqs2:

 ```bash
 taxonkit create-taxdump -K 1 -P 3 -C 5 -O 7 -F 9 -G 11 -S 13 -T 15 \